daviestobialex/daviestobialex/README.md

 - 📜 I’m am a certified [PSM 1 Scrum Master](https://www.scrum.org/user/995506)

+- 🏄🏼 I also have a [gitlab](https://gitlab.com/daviestobialex) account

 - 👨‍💻 All of my projects are available at [https://gitlab.com/daviestobialex](https://gitlab.com/daviestobialex)

 - 💬 Ask me about **Java, Spring, Software Design and Architecture, CI/CD,**